department-of-veterans-affairs/next-build/example_tests/README.md

 This covers simple tests for a simple component, for developers new to React or Jest.

 ## 05. [An Interactive React Component](./05_interactive_components/)

+This component is more complex; it renders a header, `<select>` element, and a conditional `<div>` displaying an alert.
+It maintains internal state and reacts to user events.